Wayfarer-Labs/owl-control/GAMES.md

 # Click `☰` for Outline to search this index ↑↑↑↑↑</div>

-# Preferred Games

- We buy _preferred games_ from `Top-priority`/Games marked with `+` for contributors who provide significant amounts of data.

-- First-person
-- High-quality/detailed (Need not be AAA/new, i.e. Crysis 3)
-- Action-packed (doesn't need to be fighting, just lots of events happening beyond moving/looking around)

 # Usage Guide

-⌧ Avoid capturing voice chat of real people in any Co-Op/PvP games.<br>
+⌧ Avoid capturing voice chat of real people in any Co-Op/PvP games, especiall if marked with `(no voice)`.<br>
 ⌧ Do not idle, bot, or capture cutscenes during recording.
 The recording will not count towards your data total.<br>
 ⌧ Avoid recording nudity or similar NSFW content.<br>